lynnlangit/gcp-essentials/2_compute/README.md

 ### Chose IaaS, PaaS or SaaS for Compute

-1. First, you'll need to decide which type of compute service object you want to work with - choices are
+1. Decide which type of compute service object you want to work with - choices are...
 - **Virtual Machines** (VMs) - infrastructure as-a-service
 - **Containers** (usually Docker containers, can by other types, i.e. Singularity...) - infrastructure or platform as-a-service depending on which service you choose on GCP
 - **Functions** (also called Serverless, sometimes called lambdas) - functions (software) as-a-service

-2. Second, you need to determine how you'd like to **orchestrate scaling** for your objects - choices include
+2. Determine how you'd like to **orchestrate scaling** for your compute objects - choices are...
 - You do **ALL** of it (you use scripts, tools, 3rd party products)
   - example: you manage a cluster of GCE VMs
 - You do **SOME** of it (you use or extend GCP patterns, scripts, or services)